abilandz/PH8124/Lecture_5/Lecture_5.md

  echo "The size of ${File} is: ${Size}" done
 ```
-Note that if you would have used the lengthy output of **ls** by specifying the flag **-l**, then the loop variable **File** would loop over all entries in the command output separated with one or more empty characters, therefore also over the permission field, user name, etc. This is illustrated in the following example:
+Note that if you would have used the lengthy output of **ls** by specifying the flag **-l**, then the loop variable **File** would loop over all entries in the command output separated with one or more empty characters, therefore also over the permissions field, user name, etc. This is illustrated in the following example:

 ```bash
 for Var in $(date); do